An Istanbul city break for Christmas.

 Legend has it that one local family couldn’t afford dowries for their 3 daughters but found bags of gold mysteriously thrown through their open window.
 The gold is said to have landed in the girls’ stockings which were hanging by the fire – starting the tradition we now know so well.

-Christmas celebrations to be found
+Christmas celebrations can be found

 If you’d like to attend a Christmas service or mass, they do happen in several of Istanbul’s historic city churches.
 The British Consulate Chapel of Saint Helena, up the hill from our apartments, has a Christmas Eve service and our lovely local Crimean Memorial Church, just along Serdar-i Ekrem, holds a service on Christmas Morning.
 Grand Saint Anthony of Padua, the city’s largest Catholic church, is on Istiklal Caddesi and holds Christmas masses throughout Christmas Day in Polish, English, Italian and Turkish.